keironchaudhry/first-project/README.md

 **Design**

-This being my first project, the design has been by the Love Running project.
+The design has been inspired by the Love Running project.
 The code for the footer was borrowed from that project, although different Font Awesome icons have been used.
 The design of the header has been influenced by that same project.

 The aim of the website has been to create a simple website with a pleasing colour scheme, which is appropriate to colours associated with the Spanish language and culture (especially around the Marbella area) and that also contains a high level of functionality.

 The Marbella Spanish School is a website consisting of three HTML pages that are all interlinked and consistent in design.
 The navigation bar menu is fixed at the top and the footer is found at the bottom.
 At the bottom of every page there is always another link to the following page to encourage users to proceed.

+There is also a fourth HTML page which is for the form-dump, that allows users to know that their submission has been successful.

 **Typography**

-The fonts applied to this website were Montserrat as the principal font of the headers and subheadings, and
+The fonts applied to this website was Bebas Neue as the principal font of the headers and subheadings, and Montserrat for the rest of the smaller font types.

 **Colour scheme**